denoland/vscode_deno/README.md

 - `deno.import_map` - The file paths of Import Map.
 Default is `null`

-- `deno.executable_path` - The path to Deno executable.
+- `deno.executable_path` - The absolute path to Deno executable.
 Default is `null` and will try to locate in the PATH.

 - `deno.custom_deno_dir` - Custom DENO_DIR (Directory to store deno remote imports cache).
+It must be an absolute path.
 Default is `null` and will use Deno default directory searching mechanism.

 - `deno.unstable` - If Deno's unstable mode is enabled.
 Default is `false`